gitops-tools/image-updater/README.md

 A new branch will be created based on the `branchGenerateName` field, which would look something like `repo-imager-kXzdf`.

+## Updating the sourceBranch directly

+If no value is provided for `branchGenerateName`, then the `sourceBranch` will be updated directly.

 ### Creating the configuration

 The tool reads a YAML definition, which by default is mounted in from a